 Slowly, the strong mineral structure breaks down.
 As it does, potassium is released into the soil water in a dissolved form.
 Once potassium is in this form, plant roots can easily absorb it and use it to grow.

 But KSB do more than just release potassium.
 They also help plants in other ways.
 They produce natural growth hormones like Indole-3-Acetic Acid (IAA), which help roots grow longer and spread wider.
 Bigger roots mean the plant can explore more soil and find more nutrients.
+Some KSB strains also produce gibberellins and cytokinins — hormones that encourage faster seed germination, stronger shoot development, and healthier overall plant growth.
+This means that even before potassium becomes the main story, KSB are already working to build a stronger, more capable plant from the very beginning of its life cycle.
+A plant with better roots, faster germination, and stronger shoots is simply better equipped to absorb every nutrient available in the soil — not just potassium.

 Because of all these benefits, KSB are now widely used as bio-fertilizers.
 They are a natural and eco-friendly alternative to chemical potassium fertilizers.
 Farmers can apply them by coating seeds, mixing them with compost, or applying them directly to the soil.